 Linda went on to become a headliner at clubs and colleges across the country.
 She also appeared as a featured comedienne on numerous television programs including The Conan O’Brien Show, HBO’s Women of the Night, and countless programs on Comedy Central.
 Her more recent television appearances were Good Morning America Now, The Today Show and CW11 Morning News.

 Eventually she made the transition into comedy writing for television.
 For 3 years she was a staff writer on the Emmy Award winning Rosie O’Donnell Show.
 After that she became a staff writer for the Caroline Rhea Show and then a freelance writer for HBO.
 All the while she was maintaining and honing her live stand-up act.

-Currently in addition to working the clubs, Linda is teaching comedy writing and performance at Carolines School of Comedy and she has a private coaching business.
+In addition to working the clubs, Linda was teaching comedy writing and performance at Carolines School of Comedy and she has a private coaching business.